Cheeseburger Mac and Cheese

 - 16 ounces dried penne

 - 1/2 cup diced onion

 - 2 tablespoon all-purpose flour

 - 2 cups shredded cheddar cheese

-- 2 medium tomatoes, cored and thinly sliced
+- 1 to 2 tomatoes, cored and thinly sliced, or diced

-Heat the oven to 350° F. Coat a 2-quart oval baking dish with nonstick cooking spray.
+- Heat the oven to 375° F. Coat a 9×13-inch casserole dish with nonstick cooking spray.

 - Bring a large pot of lightly salted water to boiling.
 Add pasta and cook 10 minutes, according to package directions.
 Drain.

 - While pasta cooks, heat a large nonstick skillet over medium-high heat.
-Add sirloin, breaking apart with a wooden spoon.
-Cook 6 minutes, until no longer pink.
-Season with 1/4 teaspoon of the salt and the pepper.
-Remove from heat and stir in ketchup and mustard.
-Transfer to a bowl.
+Add beef, breaking apart with a wooden spoon.
+Cook 5 minutes, then add onion, salt, and pepper.
+Continue cooking until no longer pink.